-Table 1.
-Feedback from BTAA institution Senate leadership:
+Table 1.Feedback from BTAA institution Senate leadership:

-Institution Summary Ohio State Ohio State audio records Senate meetings and archives them on the Senate website.
-There is no real demand for video streaming of regular Senate meetings, although the annual addresses by the President or Provost are live streamed.
-Penn State University Faculty Senate meetings have been streamed and recorded (via Mediasite) and archived (available online) the past several years.
-The Senate includes senators from 24 campuses, so the streaming permits senators to participate remotely from their campus or elsewhere if needed.
-Other individuals who are not affiliated with the Senate can view the proceedings as well.
-Senators who cannot attend the meetings in person can vote on action items using Polleverywhere.
-Mediasite (video platform) and Polleverywhere (audience response system) work well.
-Purdue Senate meetings are not video recorded.
-A low quality (no microphone) audio recording is made, but the voices of Senators cannot be heard.
-University of Iowa Senate meetings are not live streamed or recorded at this point, partly due to location.
-The Senate meets in a building and room that are over 100 years old, the former Iowa Senate chambers when Iowa City was the capitol.
-The technology that would support live streaming is not installed, so portable equipment would need to be brought in for every meeting.
-University of Indiana The Senate looked into this about a year ago, and in the end decided that web streaming or video recording wasn't the direction they wanted to go.
+Institution Summary Indiana that web streaming or video recording wasn't the direction they wanted to go.
 Drawbacks that made them cautious about live broadcasts (other than cost): Since the meetings are public, there is risk that something might go horribly awry (e.g. a streaker, an extreme protest, health emergency, or other mishap) and go viral so quickly that the communications staff couldn't contain it.
-Posting video after the meeting eliminates that risk, but any editing would require an editorial policy that might possibly get bogged down in issues of free speech, campus speech, what is edited out and why, etc. Currently, U of Indiana posts the agendas, formal minutes, verbatim transcripts, and audio recordings on the Senate website.
+Posting video after the meeting eliminates that risk, but any editing would require an editorial policy that might possibly get bogged down in issues of free speech, campus speech, what is edited out and why, etc. Currently, University of Indiana posts the agendas, formal minutes, verbatim transcripts, and audio recordings on the Senate website.
 In addition, informal summaries are sent to all faculty via e-mail within a short time of the meeting, so there is a way they can keep casually abreast of proceedings without having to go beyond the click of an email message.
-University of UMD audio records all Senate meetings and archives them in the Library.
-The

-Institution Summary Maryland possibility of live streaming and video recording meetings was discussed during the Plan of Organization review process about 1 1⁄2 years ago; but this was not enacted due to concerns about attendance at meetings and the impact on quorum.
+University of Maryland University of Maryland audio records all Senate meetings and archives them in their library.
+The possibility of live streaming and video recording meetings was discussed during the Plan of Organization review process about 1 1⁄2 years ago; but this was not enacted due to concerns about attendance at meetings and the impact on quorum.
 There were also concerns about the resources required.
-University of Senate meetings are not recorded, although reporters are permitted to audio Michigan record the meetings.
-University of University of Minnesota has multiple campuses; Senate meetings are streamed to Minnesota remote locations where Senators gather to participate.
+University of Michigan Senate meetings are not recorded, although reporters are permitted to audio record the meetings.
+University of Minnesota University of Minnesota has multiple campuses; Senate meetings are streamed to remote locations where Senators gather to participate.
 In years past it was possible to watch proceedings on any computer, but apparently so few did so that this practice was abandoned.
 Meeting recordings are not archived.
-University of Senate meetings are not video recorded or live streamed.
-Nebraska-Lincoln
+University of Nebraska- Lincoln Senate meetings are not video recorded or live streamed.